pace-neutrons/Horace/documentation/user_docs/README.md

 https://pace-neutrons.github.io/Horace/v3.6.3/

+This version number should be changed when a new release is produced; details for this can be found in `smg/10_build_release_process.md`.

 Older versions are available; to see these, enter the Horace repo at the top level and switch to branch `gh-pages`.